seanreed1111/DEV-NEW-PYTHON-PRECOURSE/challenges/stringmethods1.md

     def test2(self):
         #it should return a full name using firstName and lastName
-        self.assertEqual(main.getFullName("Albus", "Dumbledore"), "Albus Dumbledore" msg = "it should return a full name using firstName and lastName" )
+        self.assertEqual(main.getFullName("Albus", "Dumbledore"), "Albus Dumbledore", msg = "it should return a full name using firstName and lastName" )

 ```